This solution demonstrates a mixed-language application in which a C

 (this is used to include the __declspec(dllimport)

-directive), and C/C++ > Code Generation > Use run-time library > Multithreaded DLL
+directive), and C/C++ > Code Generation > Use run-time library > Multithreaded DLL.

 Whenever building a main program that links against a Fortran or C DLL, you should